boomshankerx/proxmox-truenas/README.md

 # TrueNAS ZFS over iSCSI interface

+# THIS PLUGIN IS CURRENTLY ALPHA.
+THIS REPO IS FOR TESTING AND CODE REVIEW.
+PLEASE DO NOT RUN THIS IN A PRODUCTION SYSTEM.

+## This plugin is based off of https://github.com/TheGrandWazoo/freenas-proxmox.
+It has been converted to be compatible with the TrueNAS WebSocket API.
+It is currently being targeted at Proxmox VE 8+ and TrueNAS 24.04+

 #### NOTE: Please be aware that this plugin uses the TrueNAS APIs but still uses SSH keys due to the underlying Proxmox VE perl modules that use the `iscsiadm` command.